John C. Bennett: Later life

 After Smith was killed by a mob in Carthage, Illinois, on June 27, 1844, Bennett surprised many by returning briefly to Mormonism and joining forces first with Sidney Rigdon and then with James Strang, two of several Mormons contending for leadership of the movement.
 Bennett united with the "Strangites", who founded their own Mormon community on Beaver Island in Michigan.
 While there, he founded a short-lived Halcyon Order of the Illuminati to reinforce Strang's power over his kingdom.
-With Bennett's enthusiastic support, polygamy was introduced into the Michigan Mormon community.
+With Bennett's enthusiastic support, polygamy was introduced into the Michigan Mormon community (this led to the dissent of anti-polygamists from Strang's faction & was a contributing factor leading to Strang's assassination).
 Shortly thereafter, in 1847, amid more charges of sexual misconduct, Bennett was excommunicated from the Strangite community.
 Bennett did not associate with any Latter Day Saint group for the remainder of his life.

 Bennett has been accused of having a part in Smith's murder, but, as his biographer Andrew F. Smith (no relation to Joseph Smith) states, based on the extant evidence, "Bennett appears to have had no influence on the events that unfolded in Carthage during June 1844."

 Bennett is often credited with introducing into Mormonism the term "spiritual wifery", the term he used for both his own practice of "free love" and for the Nauvoo practice of "plural marriage".
 The term was occasionally used by Mormon leaders such as Brigham Young, who spoke of the shock he received when introduced by Smith to "the spiritual wife doctrine", referring to "plural marriage".
 One of Bennett's legacies was the conflation of "plural marriage" with "free love" in the popular imagination.
 The term "spiritual wifery", with its mixed connotations of polygyny and promiscuity, was frequently used in the national dialogue and in activism against Mormon polygamy.